okangel12345/SM2KeyboardIcons/README.md

  - Install [Java Runtime](https://www.java.com/es/).
  - Download Resorep (It's already included in the zip file so you can skip this).
  - Here's a video in case a step isn't very clear and you wanna see it being done: [YouTube](https://youtu.be/EQdKYTqf73I)

+# Pre-made Icons
+If you don't want the hassle of making your own config and icons you can download "SM2BakedIcons" in the [releases](https://github.com/okangel12345/SM2KeyboardIcons/tags) tab.
+There you'll find all the icons assigned to a pre-made ReWASD config made by Xyan.
+The guide is pretty much the same.
+1. Extract "SM2BakedIcons.7z", inside you'll find two folders and a config.
+ 2. Move both folders to your game's directory where the launcher is: [example](https://i.imgur.com/vZ1KcqZ.png).
+ 3. Open "Resorep" and open the folder that corresponds to your OS.
+ 4. Open "resorep.jar", press "Add application" and select "Marvel's Spider-Man 2.exe" in your "workspace" folder.
+ 5. Then, click the three dots where it says "Modded textures folder:" and go to your game's directory (where you moved both folders) -> select "Modded Textures".
+ 6. Install "SM2Config.rewasd" like any other config.
+ 7. Done.

 ## Resorep Tutorial
  1. Extract "KeyboardIcons.7z", inside you'll find two folders.
  2. Move both folders to your game's directory where the launcher is: [example](https://i.imgur.com/vZ1KcqZ.png).